s-archer/reference-architectures/dns/readme.md

 ![F5® Distributed Cloud DNS Referece Architecture Diagram](XC%20DNS%20Reference%20Architecture%20Diagrams.jpeg)

 ## Scale on Demand
-BIG-IP DNS hyperscales to 100 million RPS, which means that even large surges of DNS requests (including the malicious ones) won’t disrupt your content or affect the availability of critical applications.
+F5® Distributed Cloud DNS hyperscales to 100 million RPS, which means that even large surges of DNS requests (including the malicious ones) won’t disrupt your content or affect the availability of critical applications.
 Your network administrators can rest easier, knowing that your site will respond to all DNS queries and remain available even during an attack.
 Your brand is protected, and your company can avoid an embarrassing front-page story.

-## Enhance Availability with BIG-IP DNS
+## Enhance Availability with F5® Distributed Cloud DNS
 The F5® Intelligent DNS Scale reference architecture helps ensure that your applications and content are continuously available to your users.
-One of the most important pieces of this architecture is the specifically designed DNS Express query response feature in BIG-IP DNS, which manages authoritative DNS queries by transferring zones from the primary DNS server to its own RAM.
+One of the most important pieces of this architecture is the specifically designed DNS Express query response feature in F5® Distributed Cloud DNS, which manages authoritative DNS queries by transferring zones from the primary DNS server to its own RAM.

-BIG-IP DNS only has to open the DNS query packet once, as long as the request is for an address that’s in the zone that was transferred to DNS Express, simplifying the process and significantly improving performance and response times of your DNS architecture.
+F5® Distributed Cloud DNS only has to open the DNS query packet once, as long as the request is for an address that’s in the zone that was transferred to DNS Express, simplifying the process and significantly improving performance and response times of your DNS architecture.

 With DNS Express, the individual core of each BIG-IP device can answer approximately 125,000 to 200,000 requests per second, scaling up to more than 50 million query RPS, greater than 12 times the capacity of a typical primary DNS server.